TOP

 12.)
 Should

-If you'd be destroyed because you lost any piece
+If you'd be destroyed because you lost a piece of

 jewelry, do not bring it.
-As for the ship, passengers wear lots of gold and nice jewelry, especially
+Fashionable ladies on cruises wear lots of costume jewelry, gold and silver jewelry too, especially

 on formal nights.
 All cabins

-have a safe where you can store jewelry, money, passports, etc. Take
+have a safe to store your jewelry, money, passports, etc. You can take

 your favorite fine pieces to wear on the ship,